0gust1/cli-html-smoosher/README.md

 - inline and minify CSS and JS
 - output the result webpage on the standard output

-In the directory :

-``node index http://some.random.url --minify  > output.html``

-Or, to use it everywhere :
+You must have nodeJS installed on your system...

+- checkout the repository
-In the directory type `npm link`.
+- In the directory type `npm link`.

-Now you can do ``cli-smoosh http://some.random.url --minify > result.txt``
+Now you can do ``smoosh http://some.random.url --minify > result.txt``

 ##TODO

+warning : The code is quite rude actually ;)

---strip, --strip_css & --strip_js options
+- --strip, --strip_css & --strip_js options
+- ability to process files
+- testing